ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 ## Detecting a Data Race with Thread Sanitizer

-With the introduction of multicore parallelism in OCaml 5, comes the risk of introducing data races among the involved `Domain`s.
+With the introduction of Multicore parallelism in OCaml 5, comes the risk of introducing data races among the involved `Domain`s.
 Luckily the Thread Sanitizer (TSan) mode for OCaml is helpful to catch and report these.